Online Joint Assortment-Inventory Optimization under MNL Choices: Regret Analysis

-This term calculates the expected total regret of all non-exploratory epochs $\ell \in \setexp$ where the desirable event $\event_{\ell-1}$ holds.
+This term calculates the expected total regret of all cycles $t \in [T]$ where the desirable event $\event_{t}$ holds.
 This is also the dominant term in the total expected regret.
-According to \Cref{lemma-event-prob}, the event $\event_{\ell-1}$ happens with high probability, thus in order to obtain a tight regret upper bound, we need to carefully bound the single-cycle regret $R(\U^*; \bv, \bre) - R(\U_\ell; \bv, \bre)$ given that $\event_{\ell-1}$ is true.
-We note that for all epochs $\ell \in \setexp$ where the desirable event $\event_{\ell-1}$ holds, we have
+According to \Cref{lemma-event-prob}, the event $\event_{t}$ happens with high probability, thus in order to obtain a tight regret upper bound, we need to carefully bound the single-cycle regret $R(\U^*; \bv, \bre) - R(\U_t; \bv, \bre)$ given that $\event_{t}$ is true.
+We note that for all cycles $t \in [T]$ where the desirable event $\event_{t}$ holds, we have